 -

-Runtime drops by more than 40% compared to normal.
+Runtime has dropped by more than 40% from normal performance

 -

-For example, Narwal Freo Pro models are designed for over 500 charge cycles, ensuring long-term battery health.
+For example, Narwal Freo Pro models are designed for more than 500 charge cycles, supporting long-term battery health under normal use.

 Software or Firmware Issues